yasinahmed23/ClassifiedRideAdmin/ReadMe.txt

   (profile), reset password, etc
 - If not logged in you will see register and login form
 - If logged in, you will see your profile page
-- For Security, on profile page it will show time, ip address, & City of last login
 - Once they make a sale (Sign a Dealership) that Dealer will appear in their list.
 - They will have basic cust info available